karel-burda/timers/README.md

 path is pointing to the `include` directory located in the root directory.

 On some systems, you may need to link POSIX pthreads.
-The project is using it in the build of example and unit tests using CMake: pthreads.cmake(../blob/develop/cmake-helpers/pthreads.cmake)
+The project is using it in the build of example and unit tests using CMake: [pthreads.cmake](cmake-helpers/pthreads.cmake)

 TODO: Some most simple code in here

-For full use case, see `main.cpp` or implementation of unit tests at `tests/unit`.
+For full use case, [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](../blob/develop/tests/unit).

 # Build Process
 Library itself is just header-only, so no need for linking.

-In order to build the usage example (main.cpp(../blob/develop/example/src/main.cpp)) run the cmake in the top-level directory:
+In order to build the usage example ([main.cpp](example/src/main.cpp)) run the cmake in the top-level directory:

 `cmake .`